Spring ’24 Application To The Major

 Timeline for Spring ‘24 Admissions to CS Programs

-- Applications MUST be started by March 30th
+• Applications MUST be started by March 28th in order to have time to complete

-- The application system will allow a small grace period and applications that have at least been started are accepted until April 3rd.
+• The application system will allow a small grace period on applications started before March 29th to submit through April 1st.

 Application